mathworks-ref-arch/matlab-web-app-server-on-azure/README.md

     - Current on [Software Maintenance Service (SMS)](https://www.mathworks.com/services/maintenance.html).
     - Linked to a [MathWorks Account](https://www.mathworks.com/mwaccount/).
     - Concurrent license type.
 To check your license type, see [MathWorks License Center](https://www.mathworks.com/licensecenter/).
     - Configured to use a network license manager on the virtual network.
-By default, the deployment of MATLAB Web App Server includes a network license manager, but you can also use an existing license manager.
+By default, deploying MATLAB Web App Server on Azure deploys a network license manager, but you can also use an existing network license manager.
 In either case, activate or move the license after deployment.
-For details, see [Configure MATLAB Web App Server Licensing on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-Web App-server-on-the-cloud.html).
+For details, see [Configure MATLAB Web App Server Licensing on the Cloud](https://www.mathworks.com/help/webappserver/ug/configure-server-license-on-cloud.html).
 -   A Microsoft Azure™ account.

 # Costs